asmikhatter2007-cell/ai-security-agent/Documentation.md

 ## Extensions-

-4. Unusual Geographical Access- login from a unexpected location for a given user.
+4. Unusual Geographical Access- login from an unexpected location for a given user.

-5. Data Exfiltration- unusuall large amount of data exchange at an unusual time.
+5. Data Exfiltration- unusually large amount of data exchange at an unusual time.